-In brief, coach is a better overall option compared to public bus because total travel cost is slightly higher while the travel to the HK border is direct and you enjoy a private seat on a coach.
-Once arriving at the border, however the conveniences cease as you get off and on the bus twice to pass through both HK and Shenzhen immigration, and also need to wait and take taxi on the Shenzhen side.
+In brief, the coach is a better overall option compared to the public bus because total travel cost is slightly higher while the travel to the HK border is direct and you enjoy a private seat on a coach.
+Once arriving at the border, however, the conveniences cease as you get off and on the bus twice to pass through both HK and Shenzhen immigration, and also need to wait and take a taxi on the Shenzhen side.
 Recommended for budget travelers with a decent tolerance for inconvenience and delay.

 Option 3: Hong Kong to Shenzhen Border Shuttle Minivans: